NREL/resstock/docs/source/advanced_tutorial/installer_setup.rst

     /usr/local/lib/libz.1.dylib
     /usr/local/lib/libz.dylib

-Highlight and copy the list (without the header "Unexpected dylibs:).
+Highlight and copy the list (without the header "Unexpected dylibs:").
 Run the following commands to move them to another location where they won't interfere.

 .. code:: bash